bowdenc1/bowdenc1/README.md

 ## 👋 Hi, I'm Bowden

 I’m a CS and Math student at the University of Michigan interested in software engineering and AI systems.
 I enjoy working on projects involving simulation, data analysis, and machine learning.
+Here are some projects that I've worked on in the past:

 ### Synthetic Cursor Simulator
 I worked on a synthetic cursor simulator that models human cursor trajectories.
 I designed different braking terms for the cost function, updated the simulator code to have it run on specific tunnels, and created evaluation scripts to test various HCI movement models.